awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.04.md

 To find all movies released during a year, you need to specify only the `year`\.
 You can also provide the `title` to retrieve a subset of movies based on some condition \(on the sort key\); for example, to find movies released in 2014 that have a title starting with the letter "A"\.

-In addition to `query`, there is also a `scan` method that can retrieve all the table data\.
+In addition to the `query` method, you can use the `scan` method to retrieve all the table data\.

 To learn more about querying and scanning data, see [Working with Queries](Query.md) and [Working with Scans](Scan.md), respectively\.